Dept. of Astronomy & Astrophysics, University of California Santa Cruz

 Office: ISB 157

 I am a PhD student in Astronomy & Astrophysics at UC Santa Cruz.
-I am interested in high energy astrophysics theory, and am currently working on (1) tidal disruptions of stars by black holes, (2) common envelope episodes and stellar mergers, especially in the context of GW sources, (3) accretion onto neutron stars in a dense medium, and (4) AGN disks and changing-look quasars.
-My advisor is Enrico Ramirez-Ruiz.
-I am also working with Douglas N.C.
-Lin on AGN disks.
-During my PhD I have also worked with Michael Dine on vacuum decay and de Sitter space in string theory.
+I am interested in a wide variety of problems in high energy astrophysics theory.
+I am currently working on (1) tidal disruptions of stars by black holes, (2) common envelope episodes and stellar mergers, especially in the context of gravitational wave sources, (3) accretion onto neutron stars in a dense medium, and (4) the structure of AGN accretion disks with embedded stars.
+I have also worked on vacuum decay and de Sitter space in string theory.

 I did my undergraduate at Harvard in Physics and Astrophysics.
-I did work in experimental particle physics on the Higgs to WW decay channel with Joao Guimaraes da Costa, in cosmology on custering-mass/color relationships in SDSS galaxies with Daniel Eisenstein, and on resolving excess large-scale power and North/South differences in SDSS with David Schlegel.
-Before starting my PhD, I backpacked and taught at a school in India for nine months.
+There I did work in experimental particle physics on the Higgs to WW decay channel for ATLAS, and in cosmology on custering-mass/color relationships in SDSS galaxies and on resolving excess large-scale power and North/South differences in the SDSS.

 Up-to-date list available on ADS, on INSPIRE, or on Google Scholar.